gmantele/ucidy/README.md

 * `build`: Compile all classes of this project.
 * `test` *DEFAULT*: Compile all classes and run all the JUnit tests.
 * `javadoc`: Generate the Javadoc.
 * `publish`: Compile all classes and run all the JUnit tests.
-If these latter are passed, the library JAR and runnable JAR are generated, in addition of a JAR containing all the sources and of another with the complete Javadoc.
+If these latter are passed, the library JAR (ucidy and runnable JAR are generated, in addition of a JAR containing all the sources and of another with the complete Javadoc.